 So, it is not uncommon that you can buy on the market a 6,000 m² lot below half the land value.
 You will receive three times your original purchase price after splitting it up.
 In addition, a sale after a ten-year holding period can also result in a tax-free venture for private investors.

 Other factors that argue for investment in undeveloped land: in contrast to built-up land, the costs during the period of holding in the asset are rather low.
 It also eliminates the risk “rent nomads”, “damages + repairs to buildings” or deterioration of the construction structure.

 Assuming that construction continues steadily, and the population increases gradually, one can assume that a piece of land in general no longer falls in price.
 If you need money at short notice, a property can also be lent as collateral for a loan.

 That’s the reason why clever businessmen buy one property after another…

 In any case, your vacant lot equity has a good chance to at least double in value in a 10-year cycle.

 I bought a property of 1.65 acres in the European South.
 The lot includes 72 olive trees that are between 15 and 20 years old and therefore are mature enough to produce an annual fruit yield of over one ton of plump olives each year.

-I have managed to finance the investment with my remaining balance from the garage sale from first month, the profit from the wine sales from last month as well as the savings I made during the first quarter of 2019 by living frugal I was able to save EUR4,000 per month working part-time only.
+I have managed to finance the investment with my remaining balance from the garage sale from the first month, the profit from the wine sales from last month as well as the savings I made during the first quarter of 2019 by living frugally I was able to save EUR4,000 per month working part-time only.